Opening Day 2025: Your Active Leaders

 Strong opening weekends can be bought with big marketing campaigns, of course, so the coming weeks for “Up” and its performance overseas — where recent Pixar titles have made the bulk of their revenue — will be important in the evaluation of the film’s financial success.

-So is this the usual m.o. for Barnes?
-Does he often talk up the marketing campaigns of successful weekend films?
-Yes and no. Mostly no. In his post-“Star Trek” article, he attributed its success, in part, to a “megawatt marketing campaign”— but only once, and in the second graf.
+So does Barnes often talk up the marketing campaigns of successful weekend films?
+I did a little backtracking to find out.
+In his post-“Star Trek” article, he attributed its success, in part, to a “megawatt marketing campaign”— but only once, and in the second graf.
 Meanwhile, he makes no mention of marketing for the opening-weekend success of such films as “Hannah Montana”, “Fast and Furious” and “Monsters vs. Aliens” earlier this year.

-Barnes’ “Up” piece, in other words, feels a little like ass-covering.
-He focuses on marketing to explain why a film he thought wouldn’t do well did.
+So it feels a little like ass-covering.
+Barnes says marketing is why a film he thought wouldn’t do well did.

 Me, I would love it if every Monday Barnes gave us the marketing budgets for, say, the top five films.
 To compare and contrast.
 That would be fascinating reading.
 But they're not available and so all he has is adjectives (“megawatt”; “colossal”) and a seemingly scattershot approach to writing about marketing.

-Here’s something, for example, Barnes doesn’t mention as a reason for the success of “Up,” but which, if I were writing that piece, might be my lead: It’s a Pixar movie.
+Here’s something Barnes doesn’t mention as a reason for the success of “Up,” but which, if I were writing that piece, might be my lead: It’s a Pixar movie.
 And Pixar means something to millions of moviegoers around the world.
 It means quality.